-- The same (or similar) data sources that were used to calculate the base country-level cost of equity estimates previously published in the now discontinued Morningstar/Ibbotson International Cost of Capital Report, and the International Cost of Capital Perspectives Report. - The same (or similar) methodology that was used to calculate the base country-level cost of equity estimates previously published in the now discontinued Morningstar/Ibbotson International Cost of Capital Report, and the International Cost of Capital Perspectives Report.
+- The same (or similar) data sources that were used to calculate the base country-level cost of equity estimates previously published in the now discontinued Morningstar/Ibbotson International Cost of Capital Report, and the International Cost of Capital Perspectives Report. - The same (or similar) methodologies that were used to calculate the base country-level cost of equity estimates previously published in the now discontinued Morningstar/ lbbotson International Cost of Capital Report, and the International Cost of Capital Perspectives Report.